marwix127/UserManagementAPI/README.md

 # UserManagementAPI Project Documentation

+⚠️###To Test endpoints use authorization bearer token "mysecrettoken"###⚠️

+↓↓Copilot Documentation ↓↓ (Also in the file documentation.md)

 ## Part 1: Initial Controller Setup 🚀

 During the first phase of the project, I set up the ASP.NET Core Web API project named **UserManagementAPI**.